spacemeshos/testnet-guide/main.md

 ![](/images/logo.png)

-# Welcome to the Spacemesh Testnet Guide
+# Welcome to the Spacemesh Open Testnet Guide

-> **Dragons Ahead!** The testnet haven't launched yet.
-This is a work in progress incomplete guide.
+> **WARNING: Dragons Ahead!** The Spacemesh open testnet has not launched yet.
+This is a work in progress and an incomplete guide.

 We are happy to see you here.
-To learn the basics about Spacemesh and the Testnet, please read the intro on this page.
+Please proceed to read the intro on this page to learn the basics about Spacemesh and the Testnet and proceed to the installation guide to get up and running.

 **tl;dr? skip this intro** and [get started](guide/install.md)!